tweedegolf/tweedegolf.github.io/_posts/2015-04-17-threejs-rotations.md

 This is rather counter intuitive, and it is the result of the fact that in Threejs the top of a 0° rotated 3D object is in the direction of the positive y-axis, which is a very understandable decision because the y-axis is usually the vertical/upright axis.

-We can fix this by rotating the floor or the whole root scene 90° over the z-axis.
-Lets move the whole root scene to the axes of the floor stay aligned with the axes of the root scene:
+We can fix this by rotating the floor or the root scene 90° over the z-axis.
+Lets move the root scene so the axes of the floor stay aligned with the axes of the root scene:

 <video width="600" controls>
   <source src="http://data.tweedegolf.nl/videos/rotate-root-scene-and-move-arrow.mp4" type="video/mp4">